 For more details, it is advisable to consult the website dedicated to the residence tax .

-To go further Article L. 2333-26 of the General Code of Local Authorities.
+For further information: Article L. 2333-26 of the General Code of Local Authorities.

 The professional operating a campsite is subject to the compliance with minimum sanitary requirements relating to: